Friday, March 1, 2013

 2. ch1, work 2 sc in same sp & each sc around. join.
 (14 sc)

-9. sc in next ch-2 sp, ch3, sc in same sp, repeat around.
+9. ch 1, *sc in next ch-2 sp, ch3, sc in same sp, repeat from * around.
 Finish off, and weave in ends.

 C@2010